uchidalab/DynamicDA-with-GatingNetworks/README.md

 # Dynamic Data Augmentation with Gating Networks
-This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks*, which is submitted to **ICPR2022** (under review).
+This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks*, which is accepted to **ICPR2022**.

 ## Usage